awkwardindustries/azure-monitor-handler/README.md

      * long as the local credentials used to run the function have Storage Account Owner permissions
      * on the target account.
-This assumes you're running Azurite as described next. */ "OUTPUT_STORAGE_ACCOUNT__blobServiceUri": "https://127.0.0.1:10000/devstoreaccount1", /* These aren't required for local development unless you want to trigger the CreateEvent
+This assumes you're running Azurite as described next. */ "OUTPUT_STORAGE_ACCOUNT__blobServiceUri": "https://127.0.0.1:10000/devstoreaccount1", /* These aren't required for local development unless you want to trigger the CreateEventGridEvent
      * function and verify publish to the specified Azure Event Grid Topic. */ "EVENT_GRID_TOPIC_URI": "", "EVENT_GRID_TOPIC_KEY": "",